SafarMasnsuri/javascript-/README.md

 # javascript-
-Learning java script from scratch
+Learning java script from scratch on online github codespace

+#purpose of this repository

+To Learn javascript from basics to advance in one place